unifio/terraform-aws-asg/README.md

 ## License ##

-Apache 2 Licensed.
+MPL 2.0.
 See LICENSE for full details.